SethvonSwag/OOLanguageComparison/README.md

 ### Name Spaces

+In C#, namespaces are similar to those in C++.
+Unlike package names in Java, a namespace is not in any way tied to the location of the source file.
+While it is not strictly necessary for a Java source file location to mirror its package directory structure, it is the conventional organization.

+***

 Java uses packages.
 They are used to organize files or public types to avoid type conflicts.
 Package constructs can be mapped to a file system.

 ```java